 The dining services at Framingham State University have already implemented several policies that are environmentally responsible.
-Among them are: a commitment to replace aging appliances with Energy Star certified appliances, and a policy that provides a discount of ten cents per beverage when using a reusable mug.
+Among them are: a commitment to replace aging appliances with Energy Star certified appliances.
 Food services also employs policies of buying locally when possible, reducing delivery rates, and recycling of kitchen oil which is currently converted to bio-fuel and being reused in 2 campus buildings.